nckgreene/bcs.github.io/parts/01-main.md

 ## BCS Literature Review

 ### Body condition scoring
 According to [DairyNZ](https://www.dairynz.co.nz/animal/body-condition-scoring/how-to-bcs/#bcs), there are eight pertinent body features for condition scoring.
-Four of these features can be viewed from an animal's posterior, and they are:
+Four of these features can be viewed from an animal's posterior.
+The posterior features are:
 - blah
 - blah
 - blah
 - blah

-The other four features are viewable from an animal's side, and they are:
+The other four features are viewable from an animal's side.
+The side features are:
 - blah
 - blah
 - blah